Yes, some people are still having one-night stands

 Martin Valderruten, a 25-year-old gay man and event planner in New York City, says many gay daters like him are used to asking one another, very quickly, about the last time they were tested for sexually transmitted infections, or if they’re taking PReP, the prophylactic drug taken to prevent HIV infection.
 Now his urgent queries are more like: “Have you been quarantining?”

-He’s been cautious during in the past few months, but he’s still having casual sex when he feels comfortable.
+He’s been careful during the past few months, but he’s still having casual sex when he feels comfortable.
 “As much as I want to have fun … I want to make sure I’m being cautious,” Valderruten says, “and safety for me has always been key.”

 Ellis, a 23-year-old non-binary individual and social media manager in Montana, has been seeking out different kinds of partners than they usually would.
 Before the coronavirus pandemic, they would be thrilled to match with a flight attendant from Los Angeles who’s just passing through — now, that’s “the last person I want to meet up with because [they’re] the highest risk."